Health Benefits of Fish Food

-According to a recent study, consuming omega-3 fatty acids regularly may reduce the risk of developing Alzheimer's disease later in life.
-For memory care, seniors should think about eating foods that contain the health-boosting effects of omega-3 fatty acids.
+According to a recent study, consuming omega-3 fatty acids regularly may reduce the risk of developing Alzheimer’s disease later in life.
+We decided to compile the best info and Health Benefits of Fish.
+Moreover, for memory care, seniors should think about eating foods that contain the health-boosting effects of omega-3 fatty acids.

 Research has pointed to the cognitive benefits of consuming omega-3 fatty acids for some time, but results have sometimes been inconclusive.
 The latest research, published in Neurology Journal, involved 1,111 women who were studied for eight years with an average age of 78 at the end of the study.
 Women who had a higher level of fatty acids, 7.5 percent compared to 3.4 percent, were found to have a higher brain volume of 0.7 percent.
 Researchers studied MRI scans and blood tests to determine fatty acid levels and brain volume.